 Best Roofing Materials for Michigan Homes: Snow, Ice & Durability Guide

-Detroit roofs must handle snow of 40 to 60 pounds per square foot, wind gusts up to 90 mph, and around 30 inches of annual precipitation, conditions that make choosing the right roofing material far more consequential than in milder parts of the country.
+Detroit roofs must handle the weight of snow at 20 pounds per square foot, wind gusts up to 90 mph, and around 34 inches of annual precipitation, conditions that make choosing the right roofing material far more consequential than in milder parts of the country.
 The best roofing materials for Michigan homes are not the same ones that work fine in Georgia or Arizona.
 Here, the wrong choice can mean ice dams, structural stress, and a roof that fails years ahead of schedule.

 This article breaks down the four materials best suited for Detroit’s climate: architectural asphalt shingles, which balance cost and cold-weather performance, metal roofing, which sheds snow fast and lasts up to 70 years, slate, which can protect a home for 75 to 200 years, and EPDM rubber roofing, which handles low-slope roofs through Michigan’s harshest seasons.